 When I was reading the excellent Living Water some months ago I’d planned to write blog posts for each chapter.
 After discovering Kindle didn’t allow chapter-only exports I had to delay my plans.
 Because of this post #1 on Repentance sat alone for a long time.

 Chapter 2 of Living Water is entitled ‘Lessons from Esau’.
 Months ago I sat looking at this chapter, trying to extract my blog post.
 It wasn’t coming to me, no matter how hard I tried so I planned to skip writing about the chapter.
-And yet, now as I see my post for chapter 2.
+And yet, now I see it.
 Clearly my heart or mind wasn’t in the right place at the time.
 This post, therefore, is chapter 2, ‘Lessons from Esau’ (which relates to Genesis 25:29-34).

 The chapter starts by quoting Revelations 3:11-13, 19.
 The first two sentences stand out to me.